dotnet/docs-maui/docs/migration/uwp-projects.md

 }
 ```

 Address any API changes that may affect your app.
 For example, some methods and properties may have been renamed, deprecated or removed.
+Check [what is supported](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/what-is-supported) when upgrading your UWP application to prepare adequately for a migration.
+Use these [feature mapping](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/feature-mapping-table), [api mapping](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/api-mapping-table) tables to identify and actionate across the changes from UWP to WinUI.

 ### Namespace changes

-Update the namespaces in your code files, following the changes between the following two pieces of documentation: [UWP Namespaces](/uwp/api/) and [WinUI Namespaces](/windows/winui/api/).
+Update the namespaces in your code files, following this [api mapping table](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/api-mapping-table).

 For example, you'll need to replace the following namespace: